Butternut Squash Soup

 Add the Roasted Squash Cubes

 Next you’ll want to add Roasted Butternut Squash.
-If you’re doing this now, follow the instructions in the post for how to roast it until caramelized and soft, but the beauty of this recipe is that you can use previously roasted butternut squash.
+If you’re doing this now, follow the instructions in the post for how to roast it on a sheet pan until caramelized and soft, but the beauty of this recipe is that you can use previously roasted butternut squash.
 This is usually what I do.
 What I will do is make big batches at once, serving part of the batch as a side dish for dinner, then keeping the remaining squash cubes in the fridge or freezer for this recipe.
 Then you can quickly make a batch of this soup with the leftovers.

 Also, if you’ve never cut one before, here’s my visual guide for How to Cut Butternut Squash.
 That will show you how to cut uniform pieces.